upessocs/AnsibleDemo/README.md

 # AnsibleDemo

-Ansible demo with docker container as servers
+> Ansible demo with docker container as servers

-# The Need for Ansible in Server Management

-Ansible is a powerful automation tool that addresses several critical challenges in server management:

-1. **Scalability**: Managing multiple servers manually becomes impractical as infrastructure grows.
-2. **Consistency**: Ensures identical configurations across all servers, reducing "works on my machine" issues.
-3. **Efficiency**: Automates repetitive tasks, saving time and reducing human error.
-4. **Idempotency**: Operations can be run multiple times without causing unintended changes.
-5. **Infrastructure as Code**: Configuration is version-controlled and documented.

 ---
 # Create Docker image and test ssh login

 > First create ssh key-pair and then create custom ubuntu-server image with open-ssh configured.

-# Testing SSH Key Pair Login with Docker and WSL
+## Testing SSH Key Pair Login with Docker and WSL

 Here's a step-by-step guide to create and test SSH key pair authentication between WSL and a Docker container running Ubuntu with OpenSSH server: